hashicorp/hands-on-with-vault-on-kubernetes/README.md

 and resource quotas to the namespace.

 ## Step 3: Deploy Vault

+> This section may be substituted with the [official Vault Helm chart](https://github.com/hashicorp/vault-helm).

 Now that we've set up the backend for Vault and generated certificates, we can deploy the Vault cluster to Kubernetes.